Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Severity rate estimators

 We tune the hyperparameters $\lambda, \gamma \geq 0$ in \eqref{eq:tf-pois-rt} with a two-stage approach, again inspired by \citet{Jahja2022}.
 First, setting $\gamma=0$, tune $\lambda$ with $K$-fold validation, exactly as in the retrospective case described previously.
 Then, fixing $\lambda = \lambda^*$ at the chosen value from cross-validation, we tune $\gamma$ with a rolling-validation (also called forward-validation) procedure.
 This works as follows: for each $s = T-M,\dots,T-1$, we solve \eqref{eq:tf-pois-rt} using only data up through time $s$, and use the resulting severity rate estimates \smash{$\hat{p}^{\text{rt},s}(\gamma)$} to form a prediction \smash{$\hat{Y}_{s+1}(\gamma)$} of $Y_{s+1}$ by reconvolution.
 The rolling-validation error for the given $\gamma$ is then

 This process is iterated over a grid of $\gamma$ values.
 As with cross-validation, we can select a value $\gamma^*$ according to the ``min rule'' (the $\gamma$ with minimum MAE), or alternatively, the ``1se rule'' (the largest $\gamma$ whose MAE lies within one standard error of the minimum).
 Finally, the real-time problem is solved at hyperparameter values $\lambda^*$ and $\gamma^*$ on all available data, from which we extract \smash{$\hat{p}^{\text{rt}}_T$}.
 This is summarized in Algorithm \ref{alg:fv}.
+Figure 3 in Appendix E of the Supplementary Material plots deconvolution estimates at varying levels of $\gamma$, highlighting its ability to significantly alter tail predictions.

 It is worth making two further remarks.
 First, as in the retrospective case, before running either cross-validation or forward-validation, the likelihood and regularizer terms in \eqref{eq:tf-pois-rt} are placed on a common scale by dividing each by their number of summands.
 Second, the order of trend filtering $m$ can again be tuned using the two-stage approach, based on minimizing the forward-validation error.
 It can instead be chosen based on qualitative considerations, as discussed in the retrospective subsection.